The impracticalities of multiplicatively-closed codon models: a retreat to linear alternatives: Abstract

 \section{Abstract}

-The ``Lie closure'' of a set of matrices is the smallest matrix Lie algebra (a linear space of matrices closed under the operation $ [A, B] = AB-BA $) which contains the set.
-In the context of Markov chain theory, if a set of rate matrices form a Lie algebra, their corresponding Markov matrices are closed under matrix multiplication, which has been found to be a useful property in phylogenetics.
-Inspired by previous research involving Lie closures of DNA models, it was hypothesised that finding the Lie closure of a codon model could help to solve the problem of mis-estimation of the synonymous/non-synonymous rate ratio, $ \omega $.
-There is a second method of finding a Lie algebra associated to a model: instead of beginning the Lie closure process with the smallest linear space that contains the model (the linear closure), we change any non-linear constraints of the model to additive ones, which results in an alternative linear space for which the Lie closure is found.
-Under both processes, it was found that closed codon models would require thousands of parameters and any partial solution to this problem that was of a reasonable size violated stochasticity.
+A matrix Lie algebra is a linear space of matrices closed under the operation $ [A, B] = AB-BA $.
+The ``Lie closure'' of a set of matrices is the smallest matrix Lie algebra which contains the set.
+In the context of Markov chain theory, if a set of rate matrices form a Lie algebra, their corresponding Markov matrices are closed under matrix multiplication; this has been found to be a useful property in phylogenetics.
+Inspired by previous research involving Lie closures of DNA models, it was hypothesised that finding the Lie closure of a codon model could help to solve the problem of mis-estimation of the non-synonymous/synonymous rate ratio, $ \omega $.
+We propose two different methods of finding a linear space from a model: the first is the \emph{linear closure} which is the smallest linear space which contains the model, and the second is the \emph{linear version} which changes multiplicative constraints in the model to additive ones.
+For each of these linear spaces we then find the Lie closures of them.
+Under both methods, it was found that closed codon models would require thousands of parameters, and that any partial solution to this problem that was of a reasonable size violated stochasticity.
 Investigation of toy models indicated that finding the Lie closure of matrix linear spaces which deviated only slightly from a simple model resulted in a Lie closure that was close to having the maximum number of parameters possible.
-Given that Lie closures are not practical, we propose further consideration of the variants of linearly closed models.
+Given that Lie closures are not practical, we propose further consideration of the two variants of linearly closed models. \keywords{Lie algebra \and Markov chain \and synonymous/non-synonymous rate ratio}